SaaSManDan/socialwebapp/README.md

 *Others:*

 auto-restart.sh
-  - For whatever reason, nodemon would not work on my server so I created my own shell script to restart the server upon any new changes to any file in the project.
+  - For whatever reason, nodemon would not work on my server so I created my own shell script to restart the server upon any new changes to any file within the directories.
 Run the following command in your shell:

 ```
 $ nohup watch -n 1 bash auto-restart.sh &